Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

     link/ether 00:00:00:00:00:00 brd ff:ff:ff:ff:ff:ff
 ```

-This can get in a way in a few places, like setting up AP or connecting to network.
-But one can still change the MAC manually by issuing command:
+This can get in a way in a few places, like setting up AP or connecting to the network.
+But one can simply change the MAC manually beforehand, by issuing command:

 ```
 ip link set wlan0 address <new_MAC_addr>